 Lastly you’re going to want to make sure that you bring enough water and maybe also some snacks.
 There are a lot of possibilities to sit down on benches and tables throughout the trail to take short breaks and also enjoy the breathtaking views that you’ll get of downtown LA!

-Like I said before it took us a good one and a half hours to get up to the Hollywood Sign but I have to say that we didn’t really take any long breaks and we were walking in a moderate pace.
+Like I said before it took us a good 1 and a 1/2 hours to get up to the Hollywood Sign but I have to say that we didn’t really take any long breaks and we were walking at a moderate pace.

 As for myself I am really happy that I got to cross this off my bucket list and I’d actually consider hiking back up there when I’m back one day!